Nitsa Rona graduated with distinction from the Bezalel Academy of Art and Design.

-The connection between the body and soul, which she invoked in her final project jewel that brings the wearer to self-awareness, still captivates her as a artist theme to this day.
+The connection between body and soul, which she expressed in her final project jewel, that brings the wearer to self-awareness, still captivates her as an artistic theme to this day.

 In her final project she created a piece in which she expressed the connection between body and soul, that brings the wearer to self-awareness.
 This theme captivates the artist’s imagination to this day.

 At the end of her studies, Rona won the Sharet Foundation Scholarship and the Eitan Ron award for the most beautiful jewelry piece for 1987.

 "Working with metal makes it possible to create relatively fast," says Rona.
 "You can take a dirty, scratched metal strip and within a short time turn it into a smooth, shiny ring."

 This aspect of the discipline, combined with the artist’s need to contribute to people, a need she bears from her childhood home, led her to change course and offer jewelry-making craft to underserved population, in need for emotional support.